The Long, Hot Summer: Plot

-This is the final straw for Jody.
-He pulls a gun on Ben and threatens to kill him.
-Ben talks his way out by telling Jody about buried Civil War-era treasure he has supposedly found on a property that Will gave him, a down payment to seal their bargain over Clara.
+Jody pulls a gun on Ben and threatens to kill him.
+Ben talks his way out by telling Jody about buried Civil War-era coins he has supposedly found on a property that Will gave him, a down payment to seal their bargain over Clara.
 Jody starts digging and finds a bag of coins.
-He is elated, thinking he might finally free himself of his father's domination; he buys the land from Ben.
+He is elated, thinking he has finally escaped his father's domination; he buys the land from Ben.
 Late that night, Will finds his son, still digging.
-After examining one of the coins, Will notices that it was minted in 1910.
+After examining a coin, Will notices that it was minted in 1910.
 Jody is shattered.

 Ben aggressively pursues Clara.
-She finally asks Alan what his intentions are, and does not like what she hears.
+She finally asks Alan what his intentions are, and he replies that he only wants to "help" her.
+Misinterpreting what Clara tells him, Will goes to congratulate Alan and his mother on the impending marriage, but is infuriated when he learns the truth.
+He returns home.

 A defeated Jody finds his father alone in their barn.
 Jody bolts the entrance and sets the barn on fire, but he cannot go through with it and releases Will.
-The incident leads to a reconciliation between father and son.
-Men from town assume Ben is the culprit and start toward him, but Clara persuades him to get into her car and they drive away.
-Then Will defuses the situation by saying he accidentally started the fire by dropping his cigar.
+Will is touched by Jody's change of heart and calls him his "strong right arm."
+Men from town assume Ben is the culprit and intend to lynch him, but Clara rescues him from the mob and drives him back to the plantation.
+Will defuses the situation by telling the mob he accidentally started the fire himself.

-The smell of fire brings back bad memories for Ben, who confesses to Clara that his father was a real barn-burner.
-He tells her how, at age ten, he warned a farmer that his father was about to set another fire.
-Ben's father got away, never to be seen again.
+Ben confesses to Clara that his father was a barn-burner, committing arson when offended, and that he has been falsely dogged by such accusations because of his father.
 Ben tells her he is leaving town, but Clara makes it clear she has fallen in love with him.
-An elated Will confides to Minnie that life is so good, he may have to live forever.
+Will is so pleased with the success of his scheme, he declares he may decide to live forever.